MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/beta-channel.md

 ### <a name="feature-updates"></a>Atualizações de recursos
 ### <a name="outlook"></a>Outlook

 - **Links aprimorados no email:** quando você incluir um link a um arquivo, o nome do arquivo substituirá a URL.
 Você pode alterar as permissões para que todos os destinatários tenham acesso.
-[Saiba Mais](https://support.office.com/article/02040f47-bd56-4806-8311-fc913fed54c0)
+[Saiba mais](https://support.office.com/article/02040f47-bd56-4806-8311-fc913fed54c0)

 [//]: # (NÃO REMOVER O FINAL DO CONTEÚDO DE FEATUREDETAILS)

 <br/>

-[//]: # (NÃO REMOVER O INÍCIO DE CONTEÚDO BUGDETAILS)
+[//]: # (NÃO REMOVER O INÍCIO DO CONTEÚDO BUGDETAILS)

 ### <a name="resolved-issues"></a>Problemas resolvidos
 ### <a name="excel"></a>Excel